mich-codes-sa/100days-of-code/log00.md

 **Today's Progress:**

-- I started working on a Typescript CLI tutorial in preparation for a series of challenges issued by someone I follow on
+- I started working on a Typescript CLI tutorial in preparation for a series of challenges issued by someone I follow on LinkedIn.

 **Thoughts:**

-- I started working on a Typescript CLI tutorial in preparation for a series of challenges issued by someone I follow on LinkedIn.
-Had a bit of trouble getting the node-ts package installed and playing properly with the CLI tool I was writing.
+- Had a bit of trouble getting the node-ts package installed and playing properly with the CLI tool I was writing.

 **Resources used:**